CityRay/React15-Todo-List/README.md

 # React 15 Todo List Sample

-This is a simple todo list app built with React, Redux and Webpack.
+This is a simple todo list app built with React, Redux, Webpack and Eslint.

 - React v15.0.2
 - Redux v3.5.2